Nova et Vetera

 Matthew Levering, Mundelein Seminary

 Thomas Joseph White, O.P.
-Dominican House of Studies
+Pontifical University of St. Thomas Aquinas

 - Holly Taylor Coolman, Providence College